Guidelines for submitting requests to the Foundation:

-The Allegheny Foundation concentrates its giving in the Western Pennsylvania area and confines most of its grant awards to programs for historic preservation, civic development and education.
-The Foundation does not make grants to individuals.
-Proposals for the following are usually declined: event sponsorships, endowments, capital campaigns, renovations or government agencies.
+The Allegheny Foundation concentrates its giving in the Southwestern Pennsylvania area and confines most of its grant awards to programs for historic preservation, civic development and education.
+The Foundation does not make grants to individuals or to organizations that are largely dependent on government subsidies.
+Proposals for the following are usually declined: event sponsorships, endowments or government agencies.

-The Foundation normally considers grants at an Annual Meeting held in November.
-However, requests may be submitted at any time and will be acted upon as expeditiously as possible.
+The Foundation considers grants on a quarterly basis; however, requests may be submitted at any time and will be acted upon as expeditiously as possible.

 Grant application letters should be addressed to: